Eric-Ess/Eric-Ess.github.io/aboutme.md

 [CV]() | [LinkedIn]()

-### Current Research
-Currently involved in Robert's Lab at UW school of aquatic and fishery sciences.

 ### Background
 Undergraduate in majoring in Biology: Physiology.
 Minor in Philosophy.
 Interested in how organisms respond to environmental change, both aquatic and terrestrial.
 <br> <br>
-I'm also a very experienced outdoorsman and wilderness trip leader.
+I'm also a very experienced wilderness trip leader.

+### Current Research
+Currently involved in Robert's Lab at UW school of aquatic and fishery sciences.

 ### Contact
  **Email:** [ece9@uw.edu](mailto:ece9@uw.edu)

- **School:** UW Arts and Sciences
+ **School:** UW College of Arts and Sciences

  **Mailing address:**